 Arts, Culture & History

-Every Sunday at 1 p.m., staff from the Cornell Fine Arts Museum lead a complimentary tour of the hotel’s extensive collection of contemporary art; no reservation required.
+The First Wednesday of every month, staff from the Cornell Fine Arts Museum lead a complimentary happy hour tour of the hotel’s extensive collection of contemporary art; no reservation required.

 Located in scenic Winter Park, this museum displays the world’s most comprehensive collection of works by Louis Comfort Tiffany, including his famous lamps, art glass, pottery and jewelry.
-It is open to the public at no charge on certain holidays and every Friday from 4 - 8 p.m. from November - April.
+It is open to the public at no charge on certain holidays and always free for children 12 and under. .
 Regular price is only $6 for adults, making it very affordable even during normal admission.

 Located on the gorgeous campus of Rollins College in Winter Park, this museum features one of the oldest and most distinguished art collections in Florida, including more than 5,000 objects ranging from antique to contemporary.
 Admission is free year-round.